 Kylo stands up as he takes off his helmet and the following two shots are of Kylo and Rey looking at each other.

-What follows is a scene of mental abuse as Kylo forces his way into Rey’s mind.
-Rey then finds the mental strength to repel this invasion into her thoughts and starts reading some of
+Kylo tries to force his way into Rey’s mind (and is partially successful).
+But Rey finds the mental strength to repel this invasion into her thoughts and starts reading some of

 Shots of Rey similarly surround the last shots of Kylo in The Force Awakens.
 After their lightsaber battle in the woods, Rey has once again bested Kylo.
 Shortly after Rey knocks Kylo down seriously wounding him, the instability of Starkiller Base creates a chasm that divides them.
 In the screenshot below Kylo is on the left while Rey, with a lightsaber, is on the right.